tomberry3/TomPortfolio/README.md

 ## Overview

 This Portfolio is a demonstration of various machine learning techniques.
+This collection of projects delves into the captivating realm of Machine Learning, to demonstrate my understanding of a wide range of both supervised, and unsupervised learning techniques.
+The Machine learning essay gives insight into the ethical realms of "privacy in the age of AI" while encapsulating the moral premises on which machine learning will move towards into the future.

-## My Selected Project Options
+# My Selected Project Options

-GitHub Project Repo Setup
+#### GitHub Project Repo Setup

-### Supervised Learning Techniques
+#### Supervised Learning Techniques
 Supervised Learning - Linear Regression

 Supervised Learning - Classification using K-NN

-### Unsupervised Learning Technique
+#### Unsupervised Learning Technique
 Unsupervised Learning - Clustering